 Ribeiro chuckled.
 “Or take off your helmet.
 Maybe some fresh air will help.”

 I ignored him and followed Khay’s advice, leaning forward with my hands on my knees for balance.
 I was lucky there was gravity to pull the blood back to my brain.
-The luminescent strands still shone inside my head even with my eyes closed, a glowing blue sea that dimmed and brightened with each of my breaths, dimmed and brightened, dimmed and brightened, dimmed and brightened.
+The luminescent strands still shone inside my head even with my eyes closed, a glowing blue sea that dimmed and brightened with each of my breaths.
 At last their sickly glow dissipated, and I stayed there in the comforting dark of my shut eyes, picturing myself as the sun-browned, sun-bleached girl I wasn’t until a few years ago, skipping barefoot on the floor of a glowworm cave.

 A screeching barrel of noise filled my helmet.
 My calming heartbeat spiked up again, and after a second or two I recognized the distorted sound as a shout.